j769chen/j769chen/README.md

 ## Who am I?

-### My name's James, a CS Grad from Carleton University.
+### I'm James, a CS Grad from Carleton University.

 I'm a motivated full-stack software engineer with a passion for using technology to improve user experiences.